![]() Kria™ KV260 Vision AI Starter Kit NLP SmartVision Tutorial |

 Monitor:

 The monitor for this application must support 1024x768 resolution.
-Before booting, connect the monitor to the board via DP/HDMI port.
+Before booting, connect the monitor to the board via the DP/HDMI port.

 Camera sensors: